-The development of core competencies would be enhanced as learners work in purposive pairs or groups.
+The development of core competencies would be enhanced as learners work in pairs or groups.
 The teacher should link the various components in the curriculum designs.

-These components include but are not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, respect, patriotism and responsibility among others.
+These components include but not limited to discussing issues like safety of materials being used (PCIs), values that can be nurtured such as unity, respect, patriotism and responsibility among others.
 The teacher should involve learners in non-formal activities like measuring capacity of containers in their classroom in litres during their free time.
 The teacher may also discuss how capacity is linked to Languages and Environmental Activities.
 As a way of promoting learning outside the classroom, learners may assist their neighbours at home in measuring capacity of containers used for storing liquids.

 STRAND Specific Lesson Learning Outcome MEASUREMENT By the end of the lesson, the learner should be able to measure capacity using fixed units.
 SUB-STRAND Key Inquiry Question: How can you measure the amount of water a CAPACITY container can hold?
-Suggested Learning Resources: Cup, basin, water, bucket, jug, sufuria, multipurpose stamp, head/mouth pointers, number stamps, universal cuff, book holders, page turners, pen/pencil grips, communication board, adapted LDDs/ ICT devices, masking tapes
+Suggested Learning Resources: cup, basin, water, bucket, jug, sufuria

-Learners to share orally or point or sign experiences on filling containers.
+Learners to share experiences on filling containers.

 Teacher Activities Demonstrate: Show learners how to find out the number of cups full of water that fill a basin.
-Write: The number of cups that fill the basin.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups to find the number of cups of water that fill given containers.
+Write: The number of cups that fill the basin Teacher and Learner Activities Guide: Learners in pairs or groups to find the number of cups of water that fill given containers.
 Learners to share their findings with the other groups.
-Learner Activities Learners to do activities in pupil's book page 50.
-Conclusion Learners to measure the capacity of other containers in the classroom using cups.
+Learner Activities Learners to do activities in pupil's book page 50 Conclusion Learners to measure the capacity of other containers in the classroom using cups.

-Extended Learning: Learners to practise measuring the capacity of containers in the environment using other containers.
+Extended Learning: Learners to practise measuring the capacity of containers in the environment using other containers

-STRAND MEASUREMENT Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to measure capacity using fixed units.
-SUB-STRAND CAPACITY Key Inquiry Question: How can you find the amount of water a container can hold?
-Suggested Learning Resources: Bottle, basin, water, bucket, jug, sufuria, jerrycan, multipurpose stamp, head/mouth pointers, number stamps, universal cuff, book holders, page turners, pen/pencil grips, communication board, adapted LDDs/ICT devices, masking tapes
+STRAND Specific Lesson Learning Outcome

+MEASUREMENT By the end of the lesson, the learner should be able to measure capacity

+using fixed units.

+SUB-STRAND Key Inquiry Question: How can you find the amount of water a

+CAPACITY container can hold?

+Suggested Learning Resources: bottle, basin, water, bucket, jug, sufuria,

+jerrycan

-Learners to share orally or point or sign experiences on filling of containers.
+Learners to share experiences on filling of containers.

 Teacher Activities Demonstrate: Show learners how to find out the number of bottles full of water that fill a basin.
 Write: The number of bottles that fill the basin.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups to find the number of bottles of water that fill given containers.
+Teacher and Learner Activities Guide: Learners in pairs or groups to find the number of bottles of water that fill given containers.
 Learners to share their findings with the other groups.
-Learner Activities Learners to do activities in pupil's book page 51.
-Conclusion Learners to discuss how to measure the capacity of a container using a bottle.
-Learners with speech difficulties could use residual speech or sign or point or use communication board.
-Peers could also report their views or be assisted by teacher or teacher aide.
-(Apply this adaptations to all subsequent activities where speech is required under capacity, time and money sub strands).
+Learner Activities Learners to do activities in pupil's book page 51 Conclusion Learners to discuss how to measure the capacity of a container using a bottle.